plbstl/first-contribution/README.md

 - **Flexible Tracking**: Greet users on their first issue and first pull request separately, or just once on their very first interaction.
+- **Smart Contributor Detection**: Avoids misidentifying existing repository committers as new by checking their commit history in addition to their issue and pull request activity.
 - **Custom Messages**: Define unique messages for different events like opening an issue, merging a PR, or closing a contribution.
 - **Automatic Labeling**: Apply labels to issues and PRs from new contributors to help with triage.